airbnb/HorizonCalendar/README.md

 ## Contributions
 `HorizonCalendar` welcomes fixes, improvements, and feature additions.
 If you'd like to contribute, open a pull request with a detailed description of your changes.

 As a rule of thumb, if you're proposing an API-breaking change or a change to existing functionality, consider proposing it by opening an issue, rather than a pull request; we'll use the issue as a public forum for discussing whether the proposal makes sense or not.
+See [CONTRIBUTING](Docs/CONTRIBUTING.md) for more details.

 ## Authors
 Bryan Keller